my favorite things

 B) Get an agent.
 Have that agent submit the script the proper way.
 If not, the studio or filmmaker will either ignore you or throw away your idea for legal purposes.
 Sell the script to the studio.

 Never approach the nearest filmmaker or studio person, be it a famous person or someone up and coming in Hollywood, and mention your "amazing film idea."
 Don't shove a script at that person.
 Do not approach him or her on social media.
 In the Midwest, some people might use very proper grammar and say, "Ain't gonna happen."
 Don't think you will be the first to change that.
 Your unsolicited script idea is like the word "fetch" in Mean Girls.
+These people get asked about "my great film idea" and "my amazing screenplay" all day long from the moment they leave home to logging onto social media back at home.

 "How do I become a film score composer?"